quentinsf/IMAPdedup/README.md

 ## Installation

+You can now install IMAPdedup using pip:

+    pip install imapdedup

+This will install the script, and you can then just run it from the command line as `imapdedup`.
+In the examples below, we'll assume you've done that.

+**Alternatives**

+Some environments may require you to use `pip3` instead of `pip`.
+And some may not let you install packages globally.
+In that case, you can use the `--user` option to install it in your home directory:

+    pip install --user imapdedup

-IMAPdedup doesn't *need* any installation process and doesn't have any external dependencies.
+IMAPdedup doesn't *need* any installation process, however, and doesn't have any external dependencies.
 You only need Python 3 and can then just run the imapdedup.py file in `src/imapdedup`.
 In this case, the command you would run would be something like:

     python3 imapdedup.py ...

-However, you can now install it using pip:

-    pip install imapdedup

-This will install the script and its dependencies, and you can then just run it from the command line as `imapdedup`.
-In the examples below, we'll assume you've done that.
+If you might want to modify the script yourself, I recommend using [uv](https://docs.astral.sh/uv/).
+You can then simply get a copy of the source and use:

+    uv run imapdedup ....

+which will create a virtualenv for you and keep it up to date without you having to think much about it.

 ## Trying it out